Child Custody & International Abduction: The Hague Convention in Brazil

 Temporary Custody Pending Trial

-Brazilian family law strongly encourages mediation, especially in custody disputes.
-Benefits:
+Brazilian family law strongly encourages mediation, and in cross-border cases, mediation can achieve outcomes that litigation cannot.

 - Speed — Mediation can be completed in weeks, while court litigation takes months or years